TheRigidNinja/UFC/README.md

 # UFC

-I trying to turn this dribbble mockup to an actual website using React-Redux, Sass
+I am trying to turn this dribbble mockup to an actual website using React-Redux, Sass.

+I also want to create Node.js Restful API;  The idea is to get React  to communicate with Node.js  via a simple HTTP request and intern get Node.js to web scrape the Actually UFC site and pull their live data to my website.

 <table>
     <thead>